dart-lang/language/working/0546-patterns/exhaustiveness.md

 (It uses `Suit` instead of `club` for `x` in the first arm because overlapping arms are harmless.)

-Note that there are multiple ways we could tile a set of extracts around a hole.
+Note that there are multiple ways we could tile a set of objects around a hole.
 There are multiple ways to represent a given space.
 We just need an algorithm that produces *one*.
-The process of using a union of extracts to represent removed spaces harder to visualize with more fields because each fields adds a dimension, but the process still works out.
+The process of using a union of objects to represent removed spaces harder to visualize with more fields because each fields adds a dimension, but the process still works out.

-When subtracting extracts with fields, the algorithm's job is to figure out the union of extracts that tile the remaining space and do so efficiently to avoid a combinatorial explosion of giant unions.
+When subtracting objects with fields, the algorithm's job is to figure out the union of objects that tile the remaining space and do so efficiently to avoid a combinatorial explosion of giant unions.

 ### Mismatched fields

-Another problem unique to Dart's approach to pattern matching is that when subtracting two extract spaces, they may not have the same set of fields:
+Another problem unique to Dart's approach to pattern matching is that when subtracting two object spaces, they may not have the same set of fields:

 `Jack(suit: heart) - Face(oneEyed: bool)`

 To handle this, when calculating `L - R`, we align the two sets of fields according to these rules:

-*   If a field in `R` is not in `L` then infer a field in `L` with an extract whose type is the static type of the field in `L`'s type.
+*   If a field in `R` is not in `L` then infer a field in `L` with an object whose type is the static type of the field in `L`'s type.
 In the above example, we would infer `oneEyed: bool` for the left space.

-    Since an extract only contains values of the matched type, we can assume that the field will be present and that every value of that field will be of the field's type.
+    Since an object only contains values of the matched type, we can assume that the field will be present and that every value of that field will be of the field's type.
 Therefore, a field space matching the field's static type is equivalent to not matching on the field at all.

-*   If a field in `L` is not in `R` then infer a field in `R` with an extract of type `top`.
+*   If a field in `L` is not in `R` then infer a field in `R` with an object of type `top`.

-    An extract with no field allows all values of that field, so inferring "top" when subtracting is equivalent to not having the field.
+    An object with no field allows all values of that field, so inferring "top" when subtracting is equivalent to not having the field.
 (We can't infer using the type of the corresponding field in `R`'s type because `R`'s type might be a supertype of `L` or even "top" and the field might not exist.)